f5devcentral/xcwaapcdnguide/README.rst

 .. figure:: assets/test_cdn_waap.png

 In case of content updates in your origin servers, you can force the CDN servers to fetch the updated content using the purge option.
-Open the configuration menu of the CDN and select **Purge**.
+Open the configuration menu of the CDN and select **Purge CDN Cache**.
 The CDN service initiates purge for all the cache servers.

 .. figure:: assets/cdn_purge.png